nasa/GeneLab-Training/README.md

 ## Getting Started

-> Note: Review the [section about Gitpod session timeouts](#understanding-gitpod-session-timeouts) and adjust your default timeout settings as needed.

 To run these notebooks interactively, click the "Open in Gitpod" button above.
-This will launch a Gitpod workspace with JupyterLab and all necessary dependencies installed.
+This will launch a Gitpod workspace with VSCode, Jupyter, and all necessary dependencies installed.
+No additional setup is required.

 <br>